vorozhko/site-reliability-engineer-guide/README.md

 - [x] UNIX and Linux System Administration Handbook Nemeth, Evi
 - [ ] TCP/IP Illustrated, Volume 3: TCP for Transactions, HTTP, NNTP, and the Unix (R) Domain Protocols Stevens, W. Richard
 - [ ] Systems Performance: Enterprise and the Cloud
-- [x] Site Reliability Engineering: How Google Runs Production Systems
+- [x] Site Reliability Engineering: How Google Runs Production Systems - Free to read online(https://landing.google.com/sre/book/index.html)
 - [ ] The datacenter as a computer: an introduction to the design of warehouse-scale machines
 - [ ] The Practice of System and Network Administration
 - [ ] The Practice of Cloud System Administration: Designing and Operating Large Distributed Systems